PDF Printer Spreads

 Section 2: Layout

-Include bleed — when placing PDF pages, the bleed box is read, the document bleed is set to match, and pages placed include bleed.
-If a PDF page lacks a bleed box, the script presents a warning and processing halts.
-For PDFs with bleed, and the option Include bleed is enabled, the overlapping bleeds in the spine are resolved.
+Include bleed — when placing PDF pages, the bleed box of the first page is read, the document bleed is set to match, and all pages placed are cropped to the same bleed value.
+If the first PDF page lacks a bleed box, the script uses the media box instead.
+If Facing pages is enabled, the overlapping bleeds in the spine are resolved.

 Important: bleed is determined by comparing bleed box height against trim box height and calculating a value based on the difference.
-The script has no means to understand if a PDF page has unequal bleed margins, and so assumes the PDF to process has equal bleed margins.
-Use other PDF tools to prepare the input PDF for processing as needed to satisfy this assumption.
+The script has no means to understand if a PDF page has unequal bleed margins, and so assumes all PDFs to process have equal bleed margins.
+Use other PDF tools to prepare PDFs for processing as needed to satisfy this assumption.

-Limit bleed to — available when the option Include bleed is enabled, this option allows the user to define a maximum bleed value.
-If the bleed value of placed PDF pages exceeds the defined value, they are cropped to limit bleed.
+Limit bleed to — available when the option Include bleed is enabled.
+This option defines a maximum bleed value.
+If the bleed value of placed PDF pages exceeds this value, the placed PDF pages are cropped to limit bleed.
 As well, the document bleed is set no greater than this value.
+Enter the desired value, and select the measurement units in the drop-down list to the right.

 Rotate — after pages are arranged as printer spreads, odd spreads are rotated clockwise and even spreads are rotated counter-clockwise, orienting the spreads for production on a duplicator or other device that grips the short edge rather than long edge of the sheet.